Hostile Takeover

 “Tell me when to let go, okay?”

-(A small victory is that he doesn’t start blushing until he’s sure his visor is out of view.)
+(A small victory that he doesn’t start blushing until he’s sure his visor is out of view.)

 “Maybe you should fly back to the spire on your own,” she said.